athenekilta/ilmomasiina/docs/migration.md

+# Migration

-This file contains SQL scripts for migrating data from the Athene-created version of Ilmomasiina.
+This file documents the migration process from the Athene-created version of Ilmomasiina to the new one.

+## Migration script

+The below SQL script migrates the database schema.
+It is written for MySQL/MariaDB.
+Scripts for other databases will be created later.

-There will be more automatic migration tools when we reach production.
+There will be more automatic migration tools when we reach production, but the initial migration will likely stay as a script.

 **Please make full backups of your data before proceeding with this migration.**

-## MariaDB/MySQL

 ```sql
 -- add slug support